Employee and Retiree Giving

-On average, more than 200 current and retired Clark College employees make a donation every year.
-These gifts enhance student programs, provide students with scholarships, stock groceries at Penguin Pantry and add critical funds to department budgets.
+At Clark College, we truly are here for our students every day and in many ways.
+Current and retired Clark College employees donate to support Clark students every year.
+These gifts enhance student programs, provide scholarships, stock groceries at Penguin Pantry and add critical funds to department budgets.

-An easy way to ensure you never forget to make your gift.
-A contribution every paycheck adds up to big help for students.
+Payroll deduction is an easy way to ensure you never forget to make your gift.
+A small contribution every paycheck adds up to a big difference in the lives of Clark students.
 Download the fillable form.

 Credit Card Donation

 Every gift counts!
-High participation in the employee giving campaign sends a powerful message to our corporate and foundation funders that we believe in the work we are doing to support our students and community.
+High participation in the employee-giving campaign sends a powerful message to our community that Clark employees believe in the work we are doing to support our students.

 Get Involved.
 Join the O Squad.

-Our fun team of employee giving campaign volunteers is looking for volunteers.
-Serving as an ambassador for your department and the entire community on the importance of philanthropic giving is a wonderful way to help our students and colleagues.
-Contact Angela Torretta.
+Our fun team of employee-giving campaign volunteers is looking for new members.
+Serving as an ambassador for your department and the entire community and educating your coworkers on the importance of philanthropic giving is a wonderful way to help our students and colleagues.
+Contact Lynne Groom.

-Angela Torretta, director of annual giving and Sponsorships, Clark College Foundation
+Angela Torretta, VP of Development, Clark College Foundation